Pesach Sheni: Observance in modern times

 Due to the destruction of the Temple in Jerusalem, Jews are unable to perform the Passover sacrifice, neither on Passover nor on Pesach Sheni.
 Some have the custom to eat matzo during Pesach Sheni in memory of the sacrifice.
 Others say that the reason for eating Matzo is because the 14th of Iyar was the day that the Matzo that was taken out of Egypt was finished.
 Some have the custom to omit Tahanun from the daily prayer service, though this custom is not observed universally.

 In Hasidism

 Pesach Sheni is relatively prominent in Chabad as well as in Hasidic thought.
 One theme commonly expressed for this holiday is second chances.
 In several Hasidic groups, the rebbe conducts a tish on Pesach Sheni.

 The Rebbes of Nadvorna and related groups conduct a tish with four cups of wine, matza and maror, in the manner of a seder.

+LGBTQIA communities

+In 2009, organizations in Israel promoting acceptance of LGBTQ people and others within Jewish faith communities began using Pesach Sheni as an opportunity to educate.
+Organizations organize events in schools, homes, and religious seminaries where a member of the community speaks and share their experiences.
+This practice has subsequently spread to communities outside Israel, particularly among Orthodox Jews.